Judecoin/wallet/CLI-Wallet-Doc/README.md

 (Y/Yes/N/No): Yes
 ```
-The jude-wallet-cli has now generated us a wallet called MyWallet and is now prompting us for a password for our generated wallet.
+The judecoin-wallet-cli has now generated us a wallet called MyWallet and is now prompting us for a password for our generated wallet.

 #### Please note:
 - When typing the password, the characters will not appear.
 It will seem as if you are typing and no text is appearing however the terminal is logging every character your clicking including if it is capitalised or lowercase.